 You’ve probably wondered how can this be if the camera is making all the decisions.
 Shouldn’t it know how to set the correct exposure?

-This becomes more frustrating when you’re just starting to use manual mode or even semi-automatic modes.
+This becomes more frustrating when you’re just starting to use manual mode in photography or even semi-automatic modes.
 You might think that it’s your fault and you weren’t getting the right settings.

 The problem is that auto, semi-automatic and manual modes are all basing the correct exposure on the camera’s metering system.